Day 37 - Foothills of the Pyrenees : Navarrenx to Aroue

 stained glass window dedicated to Saint Jean-Paul II.

-After Castelnau the trail climbed a
+After Castelnau, GR65 climbed a

-little into the hills, and then descended into a forested stretch.
+little into the hills and then descended into a forested stretch.

 It was very beautiful, and the path crossed a stream, but

-unfortunately there were some very large black flies that bit
+unfortunately, there were some very large black flies that bit

 viciously (like horseflies).
 This worked wonders to speed us up!